loioladev/loioladev/README.md

 ## 🛠️ Skills

--**Main programming languages**: Python and C++ -**Areas of Expertise**: Deep Learning, Reinforcement Learning, Computer Vision, Medical Image Processing, Peptide design 🚧 The rest is under construction 🚧
+- **Main programming languages**: Python and C++
+- **Areas of Expertise**: Deep Learning, Reinforcement Learning, Computer Vision, Medical Image Processing, Peptide design

+🚧 The rest is under construction 🚧

 ## 📫 How to reach me